 The scientific test:

-Beijing-based Dr. Richard Saint Cyr also tested masks, so I’ll combine my data with his.
+Smart Air co-founder Anna Guo and Beijing-based Dr. Richard Saint Cyr also tested masks, so I combined all of our data.
 Here’s how well the masks worked on our faces:

 How well do masks work for the broader population?

-It’s important to make clear: fit test results on my face won’t always be the same for other people’s faces.
+It’s important to make clear: masks that fit my face well might not fit other people’s faces well.
 However, there is evidence from a broader population that masks fit most people well.
-A scientific study of 3M masks on 22 Chinese people found a median fit score of 99.5%–essentially the same as the top results from Dr. Saint Cyr and me.
+A scientific study of 3M models on 22 Chinese people found a median fit score of 99.5%–essentially the same as the top results from Dr. Saint Cyr and me.

-A note on gases: Note that these tests are about particulate pollution.
-Most commercially available masks don’t target gas pollutants like NO2 and O3, so it’s not 100% protection.
+Respirators are great, but note that these are tests on particulate pollution (such as PM2.5).
+Most commercially available masks don’t target gas pollutants like NO2 and O3, so masks are not giving 100% protection.

 While wearing masks, people had lower blood pressure and better-regulated heart rates.

-Conclusion: Masks capture even the smallest particles—even while you’re wearing them.
-And they have documented health benefits.
+Conclusion: Masks capture even the smallest particles—even while people are wearing them—and they have documented health benefits.
 That should be enough to satisfy even the skeptics!